IfcOpenShell/IfcOpenShell/README.md

 is implemented for the IFC releases [IFC2x3 TC1] and [IFC4 Add2 TC1].
 Extending with support for arbitrary IFC schemas is possible at compile-time when using C++ and at run-time when using Python.

-IfcOpenShell comes with an ecosystem of tools, notably including IfcConvert (an application to convert IFC models to other formats), the BlenderBIM Add-on (an add-on to Blender providing a graphical IFC authoring platform), and many other libraries, CLI apps, and more.
+In addition to a C++ and Python API, IfcOpenShell comes with an ecosystem of tools, notably including IfcConvert (an application to convert IFC models to other formats), the BlenderBIM Add-on (an add-on to Blender providing a graphical IFC authoring platform), and many other libraries, CLI apps, and more.
 Support is also provided for auxiliary standards such as BCF and IDS.